Timeline - Phone hacking scandal hits News Corp

 July 7 - News Corp announces it will close down the News of the World.
 The July 10 edition is the last.

-July 8 - Cameron announces two inquiries, one led by a judge on the hacking scandal, another looking at new regulations for the British press.
+July 8 - Prime Minister David Cameron announces two inquiries, one led by a judge on the hacking scandal, another looking at new regulations for the British press.

 -- Coulson, who had served as Cameron's chief media adviser until resigning in January, is arrested on suspicion of conspiring to intercept communications and suspicion of corruption.
 He is bailed until October.
 The News of the World's former royal editor, Clive Goodman, is re-arrested in connection with a police operation looking at alleged payments to police by journalists at the paper.